vuhvp/harvesttechchallenge/README.md

 We are not offering remote work.

-If you are unwilling to reolcate at your own expense to Perth, please do not continue.
+If you are unwilling to relocate at your own expense to Perth, please do not continue.

 This is the finished code for the Front End Developer Tech Challenge